openalea-incubator/cn-wheat/doc/source/index.rst

 Contact
 =======

-For any question, send an email to cn-wheat-request@groupes.renater.fr.
+For any question, please submitit to https://github.com/openalea-incubator/WheatFspm/issues.

 Versioning
 ==========

-Sources are versioned on an SVN repository hosted by platform SourceSup: https://sourcesup.renater.fr/projects/cn-wheat/.
+Sources are versioned on an Git repository hosted by platform GitHub: https://github.com/openalea-incubator/WheatFspm.
-If you need an access to the current in development version of the model, please send an email to cn-wheat-request@groupes.renater.fr.
+If you want to make your own development of the model, please fork the repository.

 Authors